jdrumgoole/pymongo-transactions/README.md

 been transactional around updates to a single document but with multi-document transactions we can now wrap a set of database operations inside a *start* and *commit* transaction call.
-This ensures that even with inserts and/or updates happening in multiple collections the external view of the data meets [ACID](https://en.wikipedia.org/wiki/ACID) constraints.
+This ensures that even with inserts and/or updates happening in multiple collections and/or databases the external view of the data meets [ACID](https://en.wikipedia.org/wiki/ACID) constraints.

 To demonstrate transactions in action we use a trivial example app that emulates a flight booking for an online airline application.
 In this simplified booking we need to undertake three